ryaninthecloud/train-board/README.md

 # Train Board

-I've always wanted a train departure/arrival board in my house, and that's what this project is: my attempt at that.
+### I've always wanted a train departure/arrival board in my house, and that's what this project is: my attempt at that.

-The physical train board prototype runs on a [32x64 LED Matrix Board](https://www.waveshare.com/wiki/RGB-Matrix-P3-64x32) with an ESP32 for compute.
-Data is provided by National Rail's Darwin API and a custom Flask web application acts as middleware to communicate between Darwin and the ESP32, as the Darwin API is rich in data, but requires more complex coding to parse; so providing a middleware API gives more flexibility and control over the data going to the ESP32 - and takes the load off the embedded compute module.
+## ☕ Project Overview

+This project is comprised of a [32x64 LED Matrix Display Board](https://www.waveshare.com/wiki/RGB-Matrix-P3-64x32) attached to an ESP32 embedded microcontroller - that acts as a display controller - which communicates with a customer middleware API.
+The custom API sits between the display controller and the National Rail Darwin Lite service which provides realtime information on train arrivals and departures for all stations across the UK.

+Because of the limited storage and processing power, the middleware API acts as a predictable way of interacting with the Darwin service.

+## 💭 Architecture

 ![diagram of architecture](https://github.com/ryaninthecloud/ryaninthecloud.github.io/blob/main/assets/train-board/architecture.png)

-## Acknowledgements

- - [National Rail: Darwin](https://www.nationalrail.co.uk/developers/darwin-data-feeds/) - provides all the data required to run the board.

 ## ⚙️ Technology Stack